HGTV: Programming

 HGTV's programming focuses primarily on reality shows on home-buying, renovation and flipping.
-SNI CEO Ken Lowe stated of the programming strategy that "We're not going to surprise you.
-We're not going to throw you a curve ball.
-It's not easy to create content that people are passionate about and somewhat addicted to that is somewhat repetitive."
-As of 2016, HGTV has invested at least $400 million annually on original programming.
+As of 2016, the network reported annual programming expenditures of approximately $400 million.

-In 2021, a New Yorker feature said that HGTV's programming "for twenty-six years has offered content that is cheering and conflict-free", describing it as "low-budget and unassuming", "of recuperation, or respite", and "apparently at ease with the idea of tranquilizing America."
-An HGTV executive described how the network tells stories about people having an actual milestone—"celebrating one of the best days of their life."
+A 2021 feature in The New Yorker characterized HGTV’s programming as “cheering and conflict-free,” describing it as offering viewers “recuperation, or respite.”

-An annual promotion held by the network is the HGTV Dream Home, a sweepstakes which awards a custom-built house as its grand prize.
+The network conducts an annual sweepstakes, HGTV Dream Home, in which a custom-built home is awarded as the grand prize.

 High definition

 The 1080i high definition simulcast feed of HGTV launched on March 31, 2008.
 Originally, the HD channel did not simulcast the standard definition feed of HGTV.
 Instead, the HD channel featured programming separate from the standard channel.
 The standard definition feed of the channel began to carry the full 16:9 aspect ratio downgraded from the HD feed in a letterboxed format in early 2013.

 Carrier disputes

 Cablevision

 On December 31, 2009, Scripps Networks Interactive removed the Food Network and HGTV from New York City–area cable provider Cablevision, on the day that its carriage contract was set to expire.
 After months of negotiations, an agreement between Scripps and Cablevision was not reached, prompting the removal of the two channels.
 On January 21, 2010, Cablevision and Scripps reached a deal and the channels were restored to Cablevision's systems in the New York City area on the same day and by the next day in other areas.